LOTI Heroes

 Luminary Bakery

-Luminary Bakery isn’t just our local bakery, but one of our favourites in all of London… and not just because they make some of the best cinnamon swirls we’ve ever had.
-The bakery, founded by Alice Williams, is a social enterprise designed to offer opportunities for women from an economic and social disadvantage to build a future for themselves.
+Luminary Bakery isn’t just our local bakery, but one of our favourites in all of London – and not just because they make some of the best cinnamon swirls we’ve ever had.
+The bakery, founded by Alice Williams, is a social enterprise designed to offer opportunities for women at economic and social disadvantages (including suffering gender-based violence) to build futures for themselves.
 Encouraging ambition, restoration and second chances, they use baking as a tool to take women on a journey to employability and entrepreneurship.
-Yes, by feasting on cake, traybakes and pastries you are supporting a good cause and they are now open 7 days a week in both Hackney and Camden.
+Yes, by feasting on cake, traybakes and cookies, you’re supporting a good cause and they’re now open seven days a week in both Hackney and Camden.

 luminarybakery.com